 Scenario 3: AI-Powered Code Review Tool

-• Model: Claude Opus 4.6 with extended thinking
+- Model: Claude Opus 4.8 with adaptive thinking (default

 Need Help Estimating Your Costs?

 Every AI application has a unique cost profile depending on model selection, optimization strategy, and usage patterns.
-The AI development team at MetaCTO can help you architect for cost efficiency from day one—often reducing projected costs by 80-95% compared to naive implementations.
+The AI development team at metacto can help you architect for cost efficiency from day one—often reducing projected costs by 80-95% compared to naive implementations.
+For a deeper understanding of the hidden variables in AI ROI, see our analysis.

 Beyond Tokens: The Hidden Engineering Challenges of Scaling